Aethersaga-AI/aethersaga-ai.github.io/content/pages/about.md

       description: Bridging technology with mythology, culture, literature, and human narratives.
 ---

 AetherSaga is a multidisciplinary research-driven group dedicated to exploring the next generation of AI, ML, and NLP technologies.
-AetherSaga is a research group, born out of SNU, exploring cutting-edge advancements in Artificial Intelligence, Machine Learning, and Natural Language Processing.
-We focus on building intelligent systems that understand, reason, and create, while integrating insights from data science, and digital humanities.
-We as a team work on innovative NLP models, generative AI applications, computational creativity, and real-world AI solutions.
-Through collaboration and curiosity, we aim to push the boundaries of AI research and contribute meaningful advancements to the scientific community.
+The group, born out of Sister Nivedita University, Kolkata, India, explored cutting-edge advancements in Artificial Intelligence, Machine Learning, and Natural Language Processing.
+The primary focus lies on innovative NLP models, generative AI applications, computational creativity, and real-world AI solutions.
+Through collaboration and curiosity, the aim is to push the boundaries of AI research and contribute meaningful advancements to the scientific community.

-We aim to create impactful, innovative, and ethically aligned AI research that empowers society and inspires future discoveries.
+The team aims to create impactful, innovative, and ethically aligned AI research that empowers society and inspires future discoveries.
 Our mission is to advance intelligent technologies by conducting high-quality, interdisciplinary research in AI, ML, and Natural Language Processing.

- We aspire to build technologies that are not only powerful and scalable but also ethical, inclusive, and meaningful—shaping a future where intelligent systems enrich knowledge, creativity, and human potential.
+The team aspires to build technologies that are not only powerful and scalable but also ethical, inclusive, and meaningful, shaping a future where intelligent systems enrich knowledge, creativity, and human potential.

-Core Research Domains:
-Artificial Intelligence & Machine Learning
-Developing advanced predictive, generative, and reasoning models.

-Natural Language Processing
-Researching language understanding, computational linguistics, conversational AI, and modern LLM applications.

-Generative AI & Creativity
-Exploring text, image, and multimodal generation powered by deep learning.

-Data Science & Visualization
-Extracting insights from complex data through modeling, analytics, and visual storytelling.

-Digital Humanities & Computational Creativity
-Bridging technology with mythology, culture, literature, and human narratives.